ianifill1996/Movie_Generator/README.md

 1. Clone the repository:

-bash
 git clone https://github.com/yourusername/movie-finder-api.git
 cd movie-finder-api

-Install dependencies:
+2. Install dependencies:
 npm install

-Create a .env file in the root directory:
+3. Create a .env file in the root directory:
 PORT=3000
 MOVIE_API_KEY=your_api_key_here

-Start the server:
+4. Start the server:
 npm run dev
 The API will be running at http://localhost:3000.

-API Endpoints
+## API Endpoints

 GET /api/movies?title={movieTitle}
 Search for movies by title.